Drug Addiction Relapse: Now What?

 If you have just relapsed after all this time in recovery, try not to stress too much about it.

-With some hard work and dedication, it may be possible to prevent a full-blown return to active addiction by identifying potential triggers before they become too much of an issue.
+With some hard work and dedication, it may be possible to prevent a full-blown return to active addiction by identifying potential triggers and initial signs of relapse before they become too much of an issue.

 Addiction Relapse Prevalence

-● The overall rates of substance use disorder among people who have experienced a relapse are lower than previously thought.
+• The overall relapse rate of substance use disorder among people who have experienced a relapse is lower than previously thought.
+(9)

-● People in recovery from addiction improve and maintain their health better over time than those with addiction and don’t seek treatment.
+• People in recovery from addiction improve and maintain their health better over time than those with addiction who don’t seek treatment facilities.
+(9)

 Most people who have been addicted relapse because they did not seek professional help right away or do enough research on their own to remain successfully clean.